dalekov/deniGnn/README.md

 ## 🔥 About Me:
 - 💻 Currently completing the **100 Days of Code** challenge with Angela Yu's course @ Udemy.
 I'm at **Day 30** and loving every minute of it! 🎯
 - 📚 Lifelong learner always seeking new opportunities to improve my coding abilities.
-- 🚀 I specialize in **Python** and love diving deep into error handling and other complex concepts.
+- 🚀 I specialize in **Python** and love diving deep into OOP, error handling, and other complex concepts.
 - 🌱 Exploring game development with **Turtle Graphics** and creating projects like **Pong** 🏓 and **Snake** 🐍.
 - 🛠️ Looking to build more cool projects and contribute to open-source.